frostybee/frisky-mouse-winforms/Privacy-Policy.md

 FriskyMouse saves its settings locally to a file on your computer.
 It does not upload any kind of data to any server.

-FriskyMosue checks for updates at startup, and between intervals using GitHub API.
+FriskyMouse checks for updates at startup, and between intervals using GitHub API.
 FriskyMouse might download the updates from GitHub when the user permits it.

-FriskyMosue implements GitHub API Services to support detecting new updates.
+FriskyMouse implements GitHub API Services to support detecting new updates.
 You may wish to read the Privacy Policy of third-party services we currently use:
 - [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement)

 ## Links to Other Websites